GMertz/Scrabble/README.md

 5. With all the words gathered, we start furiously polling them from the queue until we find one that the gatekeeper will accept.
 If we don’t find such a word, we do a smart Exchange, which prioritizes returning non-vowel duplicate letters.

+---

+The SmoothCriminal class was written by us ([Ryan Crim](https://github.com/ryncrm), [Lexie Boren](https://github.com/lexieboren), and Falcon Garfein) for the final project of our Algorithms class.
+Our agent beat all other agents created by students in the class, and didn't drop a single game in a two game round robin tournament.

+all of the other classes that set up the actual game were created by [Peter Drake](https://github.com/PeterDrake).